MiKoMW/Dialmturk/README.md

 aws_secret_access_key=THIS_IS_YOUR_SECRET_KEY

 ##### Then you could find a sample code to build your own HITs.
+Everything you need to edit is in config.
 Hope they are easy enough to understand.